 The first phase of CSAPR compliance was to begin January 1, 2012, for SO2 and annual NOX reductions and May 1, 2012, for ozone season NOX reductions.
 The second phase of CSAPR was to begin January 1, 2014 and increase the stringency of SO2 reductions in several states.

 However, on December 30, 2011, the DC Circuit Court ordered a stay of CASPR and ordered that CAIR be implemented until judicial review of CASPR was completed.
 On August 21, 2012, the same court ultimately vacated CSAPR and ordered that CAIR be continued to be implemented until the rule is rewritten.
 The Supreme Court accepted the Administration’s petition to review the lower court’s ruling.
-On April 29, 2014, the Supreme Court upheld EPA’s authority to regulate cross-state air pollution by reversing the DC Circuit Court’s ruling vacating CASPR.
-On June 25, 2014, the Administration petitioned the lower court to lift the stay on CSAPR.
-CAIR remains in place and no immediate action from States or affected sources is expected while the court considers the motion.
+On April 29, 2014, the Supreme Court upheld EPA’s authority to regulate cross-state air pollution by reversing the DC Circuit Court’s ruling vacating CASPR and the rule goes into effect on January 1, 2015.

 Read more from EPA on the CSAPR.